yankooliveira/sd-webui-photopea-embed/README.md

 In the tab, you will have an embedded Photopea editor and a few buttons to send the image to different WebUI sections, and also buttons to send generated content to the embeded Photopea.

 Consider supporting Photopea by [going premium](https://www.photopea.com/api/accounts)!

+Also consider using the much better integrated (and more actively maintained) [Stable Diffusion PS Pea](https://github.com/huchenlei/stable-diffusion-ps-pea) extension by [huchenlei](https://github.com/huchenlei/)!

 ## Installation